Rainmaker Labradors started with our first purebred Labrador in 1998. That chocolate puppy, Hudson, launched

 Our dogs spend their lives here.
 We don't place them upon retirement from breeding, unless there is a special

-holding on when they must leave us.
-Some of ours are buried overlooking the field they loved to roam, with roses
+there holding on when they must leave us.
+Some of ours are buried overlooking the field they loved to roam,

 I selected these videos to show the house, fields and yard as well as the puppies and dogs.
 There are plenty